 Sketch by Jeffrey Appiatu as part of his portrait drawing process.
 Stage7.
 Courtesy Artist

 Portrait drawing deserves a lot of patience.
-Besides trying to render the sitter’s features, the effort to capture mood and emotions makes drawing portraits very time consuming.
+Besides trying to render the sitter’s features, the effort to capture mood and emotions makes drawing portraits very time-consuming.
 Jeffrey Appiatu’s recent portrait of a woman allows an insight into his portrait drawing techniques and how to draw portraits.
-The charcoal and graphite on Canson paper reveals the delicate skills and sensitivity that goes into portrait drawing.
+The charcoal and graphite on Canson paper reveal the delicate skills and sensitivity that goes into portrait drawing.
 It took 95 steps to complete.
-From the preliminary sketch to the finished work, the painstaking effort of portrait drawing is revealed.
+From the preliminary sketch to the finished work, the painstaking effort of drawing is revealed.
 Here, we present a few of the step by step of Appiatu’s portrait drawing techniques, and approach to pencil drawings.
 For Appiatu, portrait drawing deserves patience and skills.
 Appiatu is a member of the Art Drawings, a Facebook group that provides portrait drawing tips for young artists.
 You can view more of his works on Instagram and Facebook.

 Join the art conversation: Share your thoughts and comments